physrisk/website-source/articles/2011/three-group-kirman-agent-based-model-for-financial-markets.md

 All that is left to do now is to relate previously discussed group dynamics to the financial market observables, namely price and return.
-We do so by utilizing original Walras law, i. e. we assume that market maker stabilizes the market after each change to the supply and demand.
+We do so by utilizing original Walras law, i.e., we assume that market maker stabilizes the market after each change to the supply and demand.
-We have already discussed this topic on Physics of Risk (see [this text](/agent-based-herding-model-financial-markets#price-return "Introducing price and return into the agent-based herding model of financial markets")).
+We have already discussed this topic on Physics of Risk (see [this text]({filename}/articles/2011/agent-based-herding-model-financial-markets.md)).
 Thus from the market maker assumption, and by using previous experience, we can draw expression of price

 \begin{equation}
  P(t) = P\_f(t) \exp \left\[ r\_0 \frac{N\_c(t)}{N\_f(t)}\xi(t) \right\] = P\_f(t) \exp \left\[ -r\_0\frac{N\_{c+}(t)-N\_{c-}(t)}{N\_f(t)} \right\] ,
 \end{equation}

 and thus return, under the assumption that fundamental price remains constant,

 \begin{equation}
  r\_{T}(t)=\ln \frac{P(t)}{P(t-T)} = r\_0 \left\[-\frac{N\_{c+}(t)-N\_{c-}(t)}{N\_f(t)} +\frac{N\_{c+}(t-T)-N\_{c-}(t-T)}{N\_f(t-T)} \right\] .
 \end{equation}

 As in this text we are only interested in spectral density we can drop
 \\\(  r\_0 \\\) from the definition of return.